 - Design: During design, detailed construction plans are prepared.

 - Right-Of-Way Acquisition: This phase entails acquisition of necessary right-of-way, based on the construction plans.

 - Construction: The roadway is built during this phase.

-The US 301 project just completed the PD&E study phase of the FDOT’s 5-step highway development process.
+The US 301 project is in the PD&E study phase of the FDOT’s 5-step highway development process.
 A PD&E study assists the FDOT in determining the location, conceptual design and social, economic and environmental effects of the proposed improvement.
-During the PD&E study process, feasible alternatives were developed for roadway improvement projects.
+During the PD&E study process, feasible alternatives are developed for roadway improvement projects.
 These “Build” alternatives are evaluated based on environmental, engineering and socioeconomic conditions, safety needs and public input.
-The need for additional right-of-way for stormwater, floodplain compensation and environmental mitigation were also evaluated during the PD&E study phase.
-The “No Build” alternative is considered to be a viable alternative and will remain so throughout the study.
+The need for additional right-of-way for stormwater and environmental mitigation is also evaluated during the PD&E study phase.
+The “No Build” alternative is considered to be a viable alternative and will remain so for the duration of the study.

 If the study results in a “Build” alternative being selected, the project may proceed to the next phase, which is the Project Design phase.